 There are many reasons consumers are reporting e-cigarette explosions across the United States.
 Some of the most common factors include:

 E-cigarettes, often powered by volatile lithium-ion batteries, can be sensitive to extreme temperature changes.
 When exposed to temperatures below 50-degrees or above 100-degrees, some lithium-ion batteries can malfunction.

 With the high temperatures generated by e-cigs, there’s a higher risk of battery failure.

-Who Makes Lithium Ion Batteries In E-Cigs
+Who Makes Lithium-Ion Batteries In E-Cigs

 Many e-cigarettes are equipped with safe lithium-ion batteries that have passed rigorous testing and have fail-safe mechanisms to prevent dangerous explosions.
 However, other batteries are poorly made at a low cost.

 Some foreign manufacturers fraudulently stamp name-brand logos on their products in an effort to increase sales.
-Not only is this practice illegal in the United States, it’s also very dangerous.
+Not only is this practice illegal in the United States, but it’s also very dangerous.
 Unfortunately, many of the faulty batteries used in e-cigs have been traced to false foreign manufacturers.